 1. Gently fry the chorizo and garlic in a healthy dose of olive oil, enough to coat the cabbage.
 Cook until the chorizo begins to release its fat and colours the oil.

 2. Turn the temperature up and then add the cabbage.
 Cook for a few minutes giving the cabbage time to warm through and begin to cook.
-Make sure it is covered in the delicious paprika flavoured oil and serve immediately with bread.
+Make sure it’s covered in the delicious paprika flavoured oil, scatter with the sage and serve immediately with bread.

 Cost: Cabbage is extremely cheap, particularly at this time of the year when it is in season.
 The entire brassica set me back 95p and I probably only used around a quarter of it here.
 All in, this dish set us back around £1 – a great price for a delicious lunch.